-The larger the B value, the less clouds are in the sky and more radiation arrives to ground level.
-A complete cloud cover is defined as B < 0.3 and clear sky is defined as B > 0.7.
+The larger the B value, the fewer clouds are in the sky and the more radiation arrives at ground level.
+Complete cloud cover is defined as B < 0.3, and clear sky is defined as B > 0.7.

 3.2 BC concentration as a tracer for primary particles